Jhonni1000/image_generator_bot/README.md

 # AI Image Generator Telegram Bot

 This project is a Telegram bot that generates AI-powered images based on user prompts.
-It is built using AWS Lambda, API Gateway, SQS, Bedrock FMs (Stable Diffusion), and S3 for scalable, serverless image generation.
+It is built using AWS Lambda, API Gateway, SQS, Bedrock FMs (Amazon Titan), and S3 for scalable, serverless image generation.

 ## Features